surveyjs/survey-library/docs/design-survey-pre-populate-form-fields.md

 }
 ```

-The code above *replaces* the old `data` object, default question values, and erases entered data if there was any.
-If you want to *merge* new data with default and previously entered question values, call the [`mergeData(newDataObj)`](https://surveyjs.io/form-library/documentation/surveymodel#mergeData) method:
+The code above *replaces* the old `data` object and erases default question values and entered data.
+If you want to *merge* the new and old objects, call the [`mergeData(newDataObj)`](https://surveyjs.io/form-library/documentation/surveymodel#mergeData) method:

 ```js
 import { Model } from "survey-core";